-HRUC Preventing Terrorism and Radicalisation Policy
+Preventing Terrorism and Radicalisation Policy

+HARROW, RICHMOND AND UXBRIDGE COLLEGES POLICY AND PROCEDURES

+Policy No: S24

-Subject: Preventing terrorism and radicalisation Policy
+Subject: Preventing Terrorism and Radicalisation Policy

-Origination date: January 2023
+Last approved: May 2025

-Effective date: January 2023
+Effective date: May 2025

+Review Date: May 2026

-Person responsible: Designated Safeguarding Leads for Harrow, Richmond and Uxbridge
+Person responsible: HRUC Designated Safeguarding Lead

-Approved by: Senior Leadership Team
+Approved by: Curriculum & Quality Board and Governors

 For action by: All staff

-For information to: All staff POLICY NO. M6/23
+For information to: All staff

-1.0 Background and aims
+1. Background and aims

-The aim of the government's Prevent strategy is to reduce the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism.
-This is part of an overall counterterrorism strategy called CONTEST.
+- 1.1 The aim of the government's Prevent strategy is to reduce the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism.
+This is part of an overall counter- terrorism strategy called CONTEST.
 In the Counter-Terrorism and Security Act 2015 this has simply been expressed as "prevent people from being drawn into terrorism".

-The government's Prevent strategy has three specific strategic objectives:

-- Respond to the ideological challenge of terrorism and the threat we face from those who promote it; - Prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support; and - Work with sectors and institutions where there are risks of radicalisation that we need to address.

-Prevent work is intended to deal with all kinds of terrorist threats to the UK.
-Prevent work is intended to deal with all kinds of terrorist threats to the UK.
-The most significant of these threats is currently from terrorist organisations in Syria and Iraq, and Al Qa'ida associated groups.
-But terrorists associated with the extreme right wing views also pose a continued threat to our safety and security.
-The white supremacist ideology of extreme right-wing groups has provided both the inspiration and justification for people who have committed extreme right-wing terrorist acts.
+The Prevent Duty Guidance 2023 defines the legal obligations and responsibilities of public sector bodies, including colleges, when implementing Prevent strategies. - 1.2 The government's Prevent Duty Guidance has three specific strategic objectives: - Tackle the ideological causes of terrorism. - Intervene early to support people susceptible to radicalisation - Enable people who have already engaged in terrorism to disengage and rehabilitate. - 1.3 Prevent work is intended to deal with all kinds of terrorist threats to the UK.
+In the UK, the primary domestic terrorist threat comes from Islamist terrorism.
+But terrorists associated with the extreme right-wing views also pose a continued threat to our safety and security.
+Prevent also tackles other ideologies and concerns that may pose a terrorist threat with themes such as antisemitism, misogyny, anti-establishment, anti-LGBT grievances and religious or ethnic superiority.

-The Government has defined extremism in the Prevent strategy as: "vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+1.4 The Government has defined extremism in the Prevent strategy as: "vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces".

-1.1 Aims
+2. Aims

-The aim of this policy is to ensure, as far as possible, is that the College (HRUC) is fulfilling the duty in sections 26 and 29 of the Counter-Terrorism and Security Act 2015.
+The aim of this policy is to ensure, as far as possible, that the College (HRUC) is fulfilling the duty in sections 26 and 29 of the Counter-Terrorism and Security Act 2015.
 The College will participate fully in work to prevent people from being drawn into terrorism and that should this occur there are procedures to deal with them.

-1.2 Review
+3. Review